 Just to let you know, this recipe makes 24 muffins.
 They freeze well... or you could give some to your nice neighbors!

-Adapted from Penzey’s Magazine.
-These go wonderfully with coffee or hot tea.
+Full of fresh cherries, these go wonderfully with coffee or hot tea.

 Ingredients